Do you have a higher-than-normal energy bill or notice a strange smell coming from your vents? You may need to call an HVAC contractor.

 HVAC System Installation

-Before installing a new heating and cooling system, an HVAC contractor will inspect and measure the current system to determine the correct size and capacity for your home.
+Before installing a new heating and cooling system, an HVAC contractor will inspect and measure the current system to determine your home’s correct size and capacity.
 Next, the old system is carefully removed and replaced with the new system.
-If necessary, the technician will update or install ductwork, wiring, pipes, and electrical supply lines, plus a final inspection to ensure proper installation.
+If necessary, the technician will update or install ductwork, wiring, pipes, and electrical supply lines and perform a final inspection to ensure proper installation.

 HVAC System Maintenance

 HVAC maintenance is the process of regularly inspecting (and cleaning) your heating and cooling units and ventilation system.
-Not only does preventative maintenance keep your system up and running, but it also ensures it’s running at peak energy efficiency.
+Preventive maintenance keeps your system up and running and ensures it’s running at peak energy efficiency.
 Additionally, it can improve your home’s air quality.

-During routine maintenance, HVAC contractors inspect for leakage, check refrigerant, test thermostats, and change filters.
+HVAC contractors inspect for leakage, check refrigerant, test thermostats, and change filters during routine maintenance.
 Your contractor may also clean your systems and ductwork or repair and replace some components.

 HVAC System Repairs